rubocode/vision-lk/diagnosis/causes/education/index.md

 Now, we are teaching an indigenous curriculum (දේශීය චින්තනය).
 This was triggered by the mindsets cultivated during the ethnic war.
 The winner’s culture will be forcefully fed to the populace.

-We have cultivated and glorified the uneducated and reaping an ugly crop.
+We have cultivated and glorified the uneducated and are reaping an ugly crop.

 It is going to get worse in the next decades.
 Just take a peek at the middle school text books.